dsnlab/TAG_DSD_W1/README.md

-Welcome to the TAG Study scripts!
+Welcome to the TAG DSD scripts!
+This repo contains all the scripts used for the manuscript "Getting to know me better: An fMRI study of intimate and superficial self-disclosure to friends during adolescence".
+Preprint available at: https://psyarxiv.com/h8gkc/